 (a) The capacity of PV equipment that is not able to communicate and whose status is unknown; and

 (b) The capacity of PV equipment that is out of service and not available for operation.

+(17) Each DC-Coupled Resource must provide a Real-Time SCADA point that communicates to ERCOT the capacity of the intermittent renewable generation component of the Resource that is available for real power and/or Reactive Power injection into the ERCOT System.
+Each DC-Coupled Resource must also provide Real-Time SCADA points that communicate to ERCOT the following:

+(a) The capacity of any PV generation equipment that is not able to communicate and whose status is unknown;

+(b) The capacity of any PV generation equipment that is out of service and not available for operation;

+(c) The number of any wind turbines that are not able to communicate and whose status is unknown; and

+(d) The number of any wind turbines out of service and not available for operation.

 (17) For the purpose of complying with the Reactive Power requirements under this Section 3.15, Reactive Power losses that occur on privately-owned transmission lines behind the POI may be compensated by automatically switchable static VAr-capable devices.